BNPL Meaning: What is Buy Now Pay Later?

 How BNPL works at a high level

-You choose BNPL at checkout
+- You choose a BNPL option at checkout

-The remainder is repaid over scheduled instalments
+- The remaining balance is repaid through scheduled instalments

 How does Buy Now Pay Later work?